status-im/nimbus-eth2/docs/the_nimbus_book/src/start-syncing.md

     To get started more quickly, you can perform a [trusted node sync](./trusted-node-sync.md) instead - this requires access to a synced node or a third-party service.

 !!! note
     You need need to run an execution client (**web3 provider**) together with the beacon node.
     See [here](./eth1.md) for instructions on how to do so.

 ## Networks

-Using Nimbus, you can connect either to a testnet, or mainnet.
-Mainnet is the main ethereum network where real assets are at stake, while testnets are used by users and developers alike to test their node and setup before committing real assets.
+Using Nimbus, you can connect either to a testnet or mainnet.
+Mainnet is the main Ethereum network where real assets are at stake, while testnets are used by users and developers alike to test their node and setup before committing real assets.

 !!! tip
     If this is the first time you're setting up your node, it is recommended you run it on a testnet first.
-Later, when everything is working, you can easily switch to mainned.
+    Later, when everything is working, you can easily switch to mainnet.

 ### Testnet

-To start syncing the `prater` testnet , from the `nimbus-eth2` repository, run:
+To start syncing the `prater` testnet from the `nimbus-eth2` repository, run:

 ```
  ./run-prater-beacon-node.sh
 ```

 ### Mainnet

 To start syncing the Ethereum beacon chain mainnet, run: